1.1 In this Agreement, including Section 1: Schedule and this Section 2: Terms and Conditions, unless the context requires otherwise:

 (c) use reasonable endeavours to provide the Deliverables within the timeframes specified in the Schedule; and

-(d) except as otherwise agreed in writing, all materials supplied by the Customer may be disposed of by OGBF at the conclusion of the delivery of the Project
+(d) except as otherwise agreed in writing, all materials supplied by the Customer may be disposed of by OGF at the conclusion of the delivery of the Project

 3. CUSTOMER'S OBLIGATIONS

-(a) any Material and Assistance it provides the University under or in connection with this Agreement has been prepared in accordance with all applicable laws, guidelines, consents, authorisations and approvals;
+(a) any Customer Materials it provides the University under or in connection with this Agreement have been prepared in accordance with all applicable laws, guidelines, consents, authorisations and approvals;

-(b) it has obtained all necessary regulatory and ethical approvals, authorisations and consents to lawfully provide such Materials to the University and the University’s use of those Materials to undertake the Project will not infringe the rights of any person (including Intellectual Property Rights);
+(b) it has obtained all necessary regulatory and ethical approvals, authorisations and consents to lawfully provide such Customer Materials to the University and the University’s use of those Customer Materials to undertake the Project will not infringe the rights of any person (including Intellectual Property Rights without having undertaken freedom to operate searches);

 (c) it has obtained all regulatory and ethical approvals, releases, waivers, consents and authorisations required for the University to lawfully and ethically undertake the Project; and